mirzanahid/shonkho-shield-blog/README.md

-# Stationery Shop
+# Shonkho Shield Blog App

 ## Overview

 Shonkho Shield blog is a web-based API Service Application.
 It Provides API for managing Blog App.
 This application used Node.js, Express, TypeScript, MongoDB and Mongoose.
-It offer easy-to-use features for creating, updating, and deleting blogs.
-It also helps to readers find, sorting, and filtering blogs.
+It offers easy-to-use features for creating, updating, and deleting blogs.
+It also helps to readers finding, sorting, and filtering blogs.

 ## Features: